uptane/deployment-considerations/exceptional_operations.md

 # Exceptional operations

-On this page, we discuss operations that are generally performed only in exceptional cases.
+In this section, we discuss operations that are generally performed only in exceptional cases.
 As performing these operations may have security implications for software updates, they should be carried out with great care.

 ## Rolling back software